dilettant/thepublicoffice/wiki/our-workflow.md

 ## Our needs

-It is essential to indentify our needs in order to get to a more productive internal workflow.
-This section collects them as we indentify them:
+It is essential to identify our needs in order to get to a more productive internal workflow.
+This section collects them as we identify them:

 * A web platform in which we explain what the project is about
 * The abillity to offer some tools/applications related to the project within the same platform
 * The abillity for all of us to keep track of our discoveries, reflections and conclusions along and after the process in some sort of web wiki/blog publishing tool
-* The abillity for anyone ouside the project to collaboraste and make the project more valuable for everyone from the ousdier's point of view.
+* The ability for anyone ouside the project to collaborate and make the project more valuable for everyone from the outsdier's point of view.
 * Some basic project management functionality such as to-dos, deadlines, internal communication (voice, mail, txt etc)

 ## Useful resources